 Oil, Acrylic, and Egg Tempera Through the Works of Cao Jigang

-Egg tempera, on the other hand, possesses a delicacy that modern mediums can barely approximate.
-The way tempera sits on the surface (never quite sinking in like oil, never forming the plastic barrier of acrylic) creates a unique visual texture that seems to hold light differently than any other painterly medium.
+But egg tempera has an immediacy and delicacy that modern mediums can hardly approximate.
+The way that tempera sits on the surface-like some skin, never sinking in like oil, never setting-up the plastic barrier of acrylic-sets up a unique visual texture that seems to hold light differently than any other painterly medium.

 Previous